 2 – Organize You might not want to throw everything in your house away, but what does remain has to be organized.
 It might seem tempting just to grab a new piece of storage furniture and throw all the odds and ends you don’t currently have a place for into it, but it’s not going to solve the problem.
 Once a month, sweep through all of your storage and ensure you’re not making a home for something you don’t really need.

 3 – Go Outside If you have a backyard, then you probably have some sort of storage there.
 You’ll primarily use it for garden tools or barbeque equipment, but that’s not all that outdoor storage can hold.
-As long as it’s waterproof, you should be able to store anything in there, saving money on expensive indoor storage solutions in the process.

 4 – Consider An External Storage Unit If you have items of furniture that you don’t want to part with but no longer have room for, then it’s worth considering an external storage unit away from your home.
 Storage units are best used for items you have no immediate use for, as otherwise you will be journeying back and forth to the storage location – which will quickly get old.
 It’s perfect if you’re saving furniture for your children to one day use in their own homes, for example, but not so much for everyday use.